Class AbstractDelegate<C extends JComponent>

 setMaxWidth

-As a delegate to the underlying component, you can use this method to conveniently set the maximum width of the component.
+As a delegate to the underlying component, you can use this method to conveniently set the maximum width of the component in "developer pixel".
 This method returns the delegate itself, so you can chain calls to this method.
 The maximum size is used by the layout manager to determine the size of the component.See

-width- The maximum width of the component.- Returns:
+width- The maximum width of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.